wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

         # 5. Call register_converter_rule to register the content transformation conversion.
         features.register_converter_rule('contentstate', feature_name, db_conversion)

+        # 6. (optional) Add the feature to the default features list to make it available
+        # on rich text fields that do not specify an explicit 'features' list
+        features.default_features.append('strikethrough')

-These five steps will always be the same for all Draftail plugins.
+These steps will always be the same for all Draftail plugins.
 The important parts are to:

 * Consistently use the feature’s Draft.js type or Wagtail feature names where appropriate.
 * Give enough information to Draftail so it knows how to make a button for the feature, and how to render it (more on this later).